s-ball/pyimgren/README.md

 ## Current status

-**BEWARE**: the upcoming 1.0.0 version will be a major rewrite.
-Until it is released, commits on GitHub will be  inconsistent with this README page and the documentation.
-Some could even crash or destroy data. *DO NOT USE THEM*.
+The current 1.0.0 version is still in beta.
+It has a correct test coverage, but the documentation has not been fully updated, and it still lacks *real world* tests.

 This package  is distributed in PyPI since version 0.1.0.
-It can be used by end users, but should be considered at beta quality because it still lacks extensive testing.
 Its full source is available from [GitHub](https://github.com/s-ball/pyimgren).

 ## Goals